 Slaves to Impulse allows them to do a bonus move as long as there’s at least an enemy within movement range and they conclude the movement closer to the nearest enemy.

-The Seeker compares with the Hellstrider with Claw-Spear, but with more damage on normal hit (2/4 instead of 1/4) at a much higher cost.
+Both the Hunter-Seeker and the Seeker compare with the Hellstrider with Claw-Spear.
+They cost more, have less Toughness (3) but more damage on normal hit (2/4 instead of 1/4) and more Strength.

-They even have the same Impaling Strike ability for some free damage at the end of a Movement.
+They even have the same Impaling Strike ability for some free damage at the end of a Movement, despite their 2″ range suggesting they keep some distance from their quarry.

 Where the Slickblade are the melee focussed cavalry, the Blissbarb are the ranged cavalry.

-This is reflected by their weak melee profile with 3 Attacks at Strength 3 for 1/3 damage.
+They are much poorer in melee with 4 Attacks at Strength 3 for 1/3 damage.
 But why would you use that when you can move 10″ away from any enemy and shoot up to 15″ away?

 2 Attacks (3 for the High Tempter) at Strength 3 for 1/3 damage (1/4 for the High Tempter) may not seem many, but consider the 15″ range.
 Except cavalry, a normal unit can take around 4 actions to get near them.

-On top of that, all archers in the warband can use Volley of Tearing Blades to add up to 3 to the number of attacks in the next action.
-It costs a Triple and depending on the Triple it may not even be worth using it, but having an archer doing 7 attacks a round can be really intimidating.
+On top of that, all archers in the warband can use Volley of Tearing Blades to add 2 to the number of attacks in the next action.
+They can even increase their Strength to 4 if there is a nearby Blissbrew Homonculus.
+It costs a Triple but does not depend from the ability’s value, a great improvement from last edition.

 The High Tempter could potentially take advantage of the bonus attack/move with Violence and Excess, by picking injured fighters, but he is otherwise unlikely to make a difference.